Meet the Client

 Performance Contracting, Inc. (PCI) is among the nation’s leading specialty contractors providing nearly thirty diverse trades to the industrial, commercial, and non-residential markets.
 With over 60 branch offices nationwide—employing over 7,000 highly skilled individuals—PCI has its hands in more than 15,000 complex construction projects each and every year.

 To understand this project and our ongoing relationship with PCI, we should back up a bit.
-PCI (and their parent company, Performance Contracting Group) is comprised of nearly ten divisions, each with dozens of their own affiliate companies and specialty services.
+PCI (and its parent company, Performance Contracting Group) is comprised of nearly ten divisions, each with dozens of its own affiliate companies and specialty services.
 These affiliates, ranging from insulation and fire protection to abatement and cleanroom, each had its own website to market services and put people in contact with the nearest general manager.

-This is where Gravitate comes in
+This is where Gravitate comes in…

 We built (and continue to optimize) a single, incredibly robust website that elegantly supports and markets a wide range of services, directs users to relevant points of contact, and showcases not only industry expertise, but also PCI’s dedication to their customers and employees.